Shoe lifts seem to be a bit of a rage lately.

 A shoe lift is something that you put into your shoe and can take it out again.

 If you have a limb length discrepancy that is quite large then an insert will not do anything and your shoes will have to be built up to address the large difference.
+This is a key factor.
+Adding a lift under your heel will cause your gastroc to shorten.

 Remember that anything you put into your shoes will actually make them tighter and they usually can not have more than 2cm within them before they become uncomfortable.